 Tippa got his first big break when he was asked to join King Tubby’s Sound.
-He stayed with King Tubby’s for a couple of years before being spotted by Dennis Rowe and Lioyd Francis from Saxon Sound System, who were both blown away by Tipp's talent.
+He stayed with King Tubby’s for a couple of years before being spotted by Dennis Rowe and Lloyd Francis from Saxon Sound System, who were both blown away by Tippa’s talent.
 They asked him to come to South London and join Saxon Sound.
 Tippa accepted the offer, as he saw an opportunity to get his name across to a wider audience.

-Greensleeves offered Tippa a recording contract which he accepted and went on to release ‘Jus a Speak' wih Daddy Colonel.
-Next, came a string of singles including ‘Good to have the feeling you’re the best' Complain Neighbour’ and Hello Darling which hit no. 1 in the British Reggae charts and no 22 in the British National Charts and was hit all over Europe and the Caribbean.
+Greensleeves offered Tippa a recording contract which he accepted and went on to release ‘Jus a Speak’ with Daddy Colonel.
+Next, came a string of singles including ‘Good to have the feeling you’re the best’ ‘Complain Neighbour’ and ‘Hello Darling’ which hit no. 1 in the British Reggae charts and no 22 in the British National charts and was a hit all over Europe and the Caribbean.

-Shouting for gunners was recorded in the 90’s for the Arsenal Football Team and reached the top30 in the British pop charts.
-It’s a love thing’ ft Liyod Brown was also a big hit in the 90’s.
+‘Shouting for the gunners’ was recorded in the 90’s for the Arsenal Football Team and reached the top 30 in the British pop charts.
+‘It’s a love thing’ ft.
+Lloyd Brown was also a big hit in the 90’s.

-To date, Tippa remains one of the most successful entertainers to come out the UK and continues to fly the flag for the UK scene wherever he goes.
+To date, Tippa remains one of the most successful entertainers to come out of the UK and continues to fly the flag for the UK scene wherever he goes.

-Tippa Irie is not just a successful entertainer!
-He has built up a reputation as a top Record Producer and owns his own Studio.
+Tippa Irie is not just a successful entertainer, he has built up a reputation as a top Record Producer and owns his own Studio.